Basic Guitar Chords

 Now that your guitar is in tune and you are able to press your fingers on the fretboard to play notes, let's learn to play some easy chords.

 Chord grid frames are used for instructional purposes.

-They are basically just a gridded representation diagram of your guitar neck that show you where to put your fingers to play chords or notes.
+They are basically just a gridded representation, or diagram of your guitar neck, that show you where to put your fingers to play chords or notes.